* Graduate + undergraduate entry | 2026 rules

 How accurate is this calculator?

-It's built on self-reported student data from publicly available sources (primarily r/GAMSAT Reddit submissions).
-The data includes obvious outliers, is self-selecting (students who choose to share results), and does not capture: portfolio/structured assessments, category-specific quotas, interview year-to-year variation, preference order effects, or post-offer rejections.
-Treat it as informational only.
+It's built on self-reported student data from the publicly available r/GAMSAT community results spreadsheet — a volunteer-maintained Google Sheet where students submit their own scores and outcomes.
+The data includes obvious outliers, is self-selecting (only students who choose to share results are included), and cannot fully capture structured applications, unpublished bonus-point conversions, category-specific quotas, interview year-to-year variation, preference order effects, or post-offer rejections.
+Scores entered into this calculator are not stored or transmitted.
+Treat results as informational only.